BenMKT/BlogApp/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- processing data in models
+- Add controllers and views.
-- validations and model specs.
+- Add tests for controllers and views.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>